Hawthorn East

 Hawthorn East features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 59.9% of all households, including 25.3% couples with children, 26.6% couples without children, and 6.7% single parent families.
-Non-family households make up the remaining 40.1%, with lone person households at 33.5% and group households comprising 6.5% of the total.
-The median household size is 2.2 people, smaller than the Greater Melbourne average of 2.5.
+Non-family households constitute the remaining 40.1%, with lone person households at 33.5% and group households making up 6.5%.
+The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households